-Screening refers to tests and exams used to find a disease, like cancer, in people who do not have any symptoms.
-The goal of screening exams, such as mammograms, is to find cancers before they start to cause symptoms.
-Breast cancers that are found because they can be felt tend to be larger and are more likely to have already spread beyond the breast.
-But screening exams can often find breast cancers when they are small and still confined to the breast.
+Tests and exams used to find a disease, like cancer, in people who do not have any symptoms are called screening tests.
+Screening exams, such as mammograms, find cancers before they start to cause symptoms.
+This is called early detection.
+Cancers that are found early – when they’re small and haven’t spread – are easier to treat and have better outcomes

 Breast Cancer Prevention and Early Detection has more details about the American Cancer Society guidelines for the early detection of breast cancer.